AndrewDurrant/open-mic-api/NOTES.md

 13. You must deploy a live, publicly-accessible version of your app

-14. Your app must live at a custom URL and include a Favicon
+14. Your app must live at a custom URL and include a Favicon *DONE*

 15. Your app must work across different browsers (Chrome, Firefox, and Safari at a minimum)

-16. If auth in app, you must set up demo user and indicate on landing page how to use it
+16. If auth in app, you must set up demo user and indicate on landing page how to use it *DONE*